Jaterroso/Unity-WebGLTemplate-Fullscreen/README.md

 # Unity-WebGLTemplate-Fullscreen
 Unity WebGL template based on Default.
 Has fullscreen button on bottom right.
 This is intended for portal websites like Itch.io or Newgrounds.com
+Make sure to add 45 pixels to the height when uploading to a portal in order to show the fullscreen button!
+See intructions below.

 Tested on Unity 2019.8 LTS